 Unconditional Eternal Security Proof-scriptures

-Having already mentioned John 10:28 I’ll pass on to the reader what I saw when I read the chapter, after being curious as to why this proof-scripture is quoted so much.
+John 10:28: I’ll pass on to the reader what I saw when I read the chapter, after being curious as to why this proof-scripture is quoted so much.
 In the immediate context of verse 28 the previous verse cannot be excluded and it says, “My sheep hear my voice, and I know them, and they follow me:” It does not say, “My sheep, at one time in their lives, have heard my voice, and I knew them, and they once followed me.”
 No, Jesus clearly explained what he meant by using present tense words–hear, know and follow.
-This is so simple–it had to be for me to see it so easily.
 He knows us, if we hear His voice and follow Him.
-If this can be accepted as a possible evidence (which, as one will soon see, is one of many evidences) to cause question in the heart of the Unconditional Eternal Security believer, then we have a place to begin our studies.
-Before we go to the next scripture observe James 10:28 in its proper context:
+Here is John 10:28 in its proper context:

 My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
 John 10:27-29

 After having gotten into this study for myself I began wanting to know if anyone else was seeing the same things and began reading what others had to say and if what they had to say was backed up by correctly (rightly) interpreting the Word (dividing the Word).
 Of course, I wasn’t disappointed.
 As a matter-of-fact, I was helped greatly and I began to see a need, for myself as well as others, to read the Bible and let Him determine the interpretations, teachings and doctrines and to leave alone the idea of learning the doctrines first and trying to come up with scriptures to prove them.
-I have seen and still am seeing how often scriptures are taken out of context to prove a belief.
-When that happens, it has a greater potential to end up being a false belief or at the least, a misunderstanding.
+I have seen and still am seeing how often scriptures are taken out of context and misinterpreted to prove a belief.

 The following is a quote from Charles Finney’s, “HOLINESS OF CHRISTIANS IN THE PRESENT LIFE: JUSTIFICATION”